 The "Net Estate" is the amount left for distribution to heirs after all debts, family protections, taxes, and administrative expenses have been paid.
 "Family protections" include homestead allowances, family allowances, and exempt property allowances.

 Feeling overwhelmed by the probate code?
 Afraid of the consequences of you or a loved one dying without a will?
 Concerned that an unpopular relative might get an unfair share of the assets?
-All valid concerns and ones that can be addressed by an estate planning attorney.
-Get a free attorney match today at no obligation to learn more.
+These are all valid concerns and ones that can be addressed by a legal professional.
+Get peace of mind by contacting an estate planning attorney to help you with your estate planning.